ACROSS

 Finally, he had her lie on her back, lowered her head into the basin, and then scrubbed her hair with the soap until the bathwater turned as black as ink.
 She sat up and wrung the water out of her hair as he stood up and stretched.

 “Huh, so you’re a brunette.
-I honestly couldn’t tell your natural color.
-You were so dirty that I wasn’t sure if the drapes matched the carpet.”
+I honestly couldn’t tell your natural color.”
 She didn’t say anything back, just crouched by the basin, holding herself.
 She was trembling.
 “Tin?”

 She looked up at him, and though her face was wet from the bath, he could see her tears.
 “I… I’ve never smelled this clean before!”